causify-ai/tutorials/class_project_instructions/Projects/Polars_Project_Description.md

-### Description
+**Description**

-Polars is a fast DataFrame library implemented in Rust and designed for efficient data manipulation and analysis in Python.
-It excels in handling large datasets and provides a user-friendly API for data processing tasks.
-With its parallel execution capabilities, Polars can significantly speed up data operations compared to traditional libraries like Pandas.
+Polars is a fast DataFrame library implemented in Rust, designed for high-performance data manipulation and analysis.
+Its features include:

-**Key Features:**

-- **Performance**: Utilizes parallel execution for faster computations on large datasets.
-- **Lazy Evaluation**: Allows optimization of query execution by deferring computation until necessary.
-- **Memory Efficiency**: Designed to use less memory, enabling the handling of larger datasets.
+- **Speed**: Optimized for performance with parallel execution and efficient memory usage.
+- **Lazy Evaluation**: Supports lazy queries that allow you to build query plans and execute them only when needed.
-- **Convenient Syntax**: Offers an intuitive API similar to Pandas, making it easy to learn and use.
+- **Familiar API**: Offers a user-friendly API similar to pandas, making it easy for users to transition.
+- **Integration**: Seamlessly integrates with various data sources, including CSV, Parquet, and JSON.

 ---

-### Project 1: Customer Segmentation Analysis (Difficulty: 1 - Easy)
+**Project 1: Customer Segmentation in Retail**
+**Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to segment customers based on their purchasing behavior using clustering techniques.
-This will help identify distinct customer groups for targeted marketing strategies.
+**Project Objective**: The goal is to segment customers based on their purchasing behavior using clustering techniques, optimizing for distinct customer profiles.

-**Dataset Suggestions**: Find customer transaction datasets on Kaggle or open government datasets related to retail.
+**Dataset Suggestions**: Look for retail transaction datasets on Kaggle or open government portals containing customer purchase history.

 **Tasks**:
-- **Data Ingestion**: Load the customer transaction data into a Polars DataFrame.
+- **Data Ingestion**: Load the retail transaction dataset into a Polars DataFrame.
-- **Data Cleaning**: Handle missing values and filter out irrelevant records.
+- **Data Cleaning**: Handle missing values and outliers in the dataset.
-- **Feature Engineering**: Create new features such as total spending, frequency of purchases, and recency of last purchase.
+- **Feature Engineering**: Create features such as total spend, frequency of purchases, and product categories.
-- **Clustering**: Implement K-means clustering using the engineered features to identify customer segments.
+- **Clustering**: Implement K-means clustering to segment customers based on engineered features.
-- **Visualization**: Use visualization libraries like Matplotlib to display the clusters and insights derived from the analysis.
+- **Visualization**: Use Polars to visualize the clusters and their characteristics for better insights.

-**Bonus Ideas**: Extend the project by applying different clustering algorithms (e.g., DBSCAN) and comparing their performance.
+**Bonus Ideas (Optional)**: Try using different clustering algorithms (e.g., DBSCAN) or compare the results with a classification model to predict customer segments.

 ---

-### Project 2: Real Estate Price Prediction (Difficulty: 2 - Medium)

-**Project Objective**: Build a regression model to predict real estate prices based on various features such as location, size, and amenities.
-The aim is to optimize the model for accuracy.
+**Project 2: Time Series Analysis of Air Quality Data**
+**Difficulty**: 2 (Medium)

+**Project Objective**: Analyze air quality data to predict future pollution levels, optimizing for accuracy in predictions.

-**Dataset Suggestions**: Utilize real estate datasets available on Kaggle or public government portals.
+**Dataset Suggestions**: Utilize open datasets related to air quality from government APIs or Kaggle that provide historical pollution measurements.

 **Tasks**:
-- **Data Loading**: Import the real estate dataset into Polars and explore its structure.
+- **Data Acquisition**: Load the air quality dataset into a Polars DataFrame, ensuring proper date-time parsing.
-- **Data Preprocessing**: Clean the data by handling missing values and encoding categorical variables.
-- **Feature Selection**: Analyze feature importance and select the most relevant features for the model.
+- **Data Resampling**: Resample the data to daily averages or other intervals to smoothen fluctuations.
+- **Feature Engineering**: Create lag features and rolling averages to enhance predictive power.
-- **Model Training**: Train a regression model (e.g., Random Forest or Linear Regression) using the selected features.
+- **Model Building**: Use regression techniques (e.g., ARIMA or Random Forest) to predict future pollution levels.
-- **Model Evaluation**: Evaluate the model's performance using metrics like RMSE and R².
+- **Evaluation**: Assess model performance using metrics like RMSE and visualize predictions against actual values.

-**Bonus Ideas**: Experiment with hyperparameter tuning and compare the results with baseline models.
+**Bonus Ideas (Optional)**: Explore seasonal decomposition of time series or implement a more complex model like LSTM for improved predictions.

 ---

-### Project 3: COVID-19 Data Analysis and Forecasting (Difficulty: 3 - Hard)

-**Project Objective**: Analyze COVID-19 case data and create a forecasting model to predict future cases.
-The project aims to provide insights into trends and potential future outbreaks.
+**Project 3: Movie Recommendation System**
+**Difficulty**: 3 (Hard)

+**Project Objective**: Build a movie recommendation system using collaborative filtering and content-based filtering, optimizing for user satisfaction and diversity in recommendations.

-**Dataset Suggestions**: Access COVID-19 datasets available on Kaggle or public health organization repositories.
+**Dataset Suggestions**: Access movie ratings datasets on Kaggle or the MovieLens dataset available on open data repositories.

 **Tasks**:
-- **Data Acquisition**: Load the COVID-19 dataset into Polars and perform initial exploratory data analysis (EDA).
+- **Data Loading**: Import the movie ratings and metadata into Polars DataFrames.
-- **Data Transformation**: Clean the dataset by addressing missing values and creating time-series features (e.g., daily new cases).
+- **Data Preprocessing**: Clean the dataset by handling duplicates and missing values.
-- **Trend Analysis**: Conduct time-series analysis to identify trends and seasonal patterns in the data.
-- **Forecasting**: Implement a forecasting model (e.g., ARIMA or Prophet) to predict future COVID-19 cases based on historical data.
-- **Result Visualization**: Visualize the forecasted results and actual cases using line plots to communicate findings effectively.

-**Bonus Ideas**: Compare the forecasting accuracy of different models and explore the impact of vaccination rates on case trends.

----

-These projects encourage students to explore the capabilities of Polars while engaging with realistic data science tasks that enhance their analytical and modeling skills.
+- **Feature Engineering**: Create a user-item interaction matrix and compute item similarities based on metadata (genres, directors).
+- **Model Implementation**: Implement collaborative filtering using matrix factorization and combine it with content-based filtering.
+- **Evaluation**: Use metrics such as precision, recall, and F1-score to evaluate the recommendation quality and visualize the results.

+**Bonus Ideas (Optional)**: Enhance the recommendation system with additional features like user demographics or temporal dynamics, and compare performance against a baseline model.